WINKgroup/winkit-cli-angular/README.md

 <a name="conf-server-firestore"></a>
 ### Firestore

-If you want to use Winkular with Firestore you must first configure your project in [Firebase](https://console.firebase.google.com/u/0/).
+If you want to use Winkit with Firestore you must first configure your project in [Firebase](https://console.firebase.google.com/u/0/).
 <br>Once the project is created, open `/src/environments/environment.ts` and update `firebaseConfig` with the project info.
 <br>Do the same for `/src/environments/environment.prod.ts` with info for production environment.